RSR Air/Fuel Ratio Gauges

 Pretty simple.
 It depends on what you have.

 If you are running a carburetor order the single display meter.
-All RB Racing LSR 2-1 exhausts have had a front O2 port for the last 20 years.
+All RB Racing LSR 2-1 exhausts have had a front O2 port for over 30 years.
 You want to monitor the front cylinder as it requires more fuel.
 The rear cylinder runs a bit warmer as it is shrouded and it needs less fuel...True, whether you believe it or not.

 If you are running an 2006 Dyna or any of the later year dual O2 port, sequential injection models, order the dual display meter.